JetBrains/teamcity-documentation/topics/rest-api.md

 Authentication can be slow when a basic HTTP authentication with a non-built-in module is used.
 If you want to use basic HTTP authentication instead of token-based one, consider applying the [session reuse approach](http://youtrack.jetbrains.com/issue/TW-14209#comment=27-485445) for reusing authentication between sequential requests.

-If you perform a request from within a TeamCity build, for a limited set of build-related operations (like downloading artifacts) you can use values of [`teamcity.auth.userId/teamcity.auth.password`](artifact-dependencies.md#Build-level+authentication) system properties as basic credentials (within TeamCity settings you can reference them as `%\system.teamcity.auth.userId%` and `%system.teamcity.auth.password%`).
+If you perform a request from within a TeamCity build, for a limited set of build-related operations (like downloading artifacts) you can use values of [`teamcity.auth.userId/teamcity.auth.password`](artifact-dependencies.md#Build-level+authentication) system properties as basic credentials (within TeamCity settings you can reference them as `%\system.teamcity.auth.userId%` and `%\system.teamcity.auth.password%`).

 Within a build, the request for current build details can look like: